I have more info than the Twitter guys - Guardiola

-Man City 7-0 RB Leipzig: Pep Guardiola on Erling Haaland, Julia Roberts and the 'Twitter guys'
+Pep Guardiola on Julia Roberts, Erling Haaland and the 'Twitter guys'

 Last updated on .From the section European Football